adaptyteam/adapty-docs/versioned_docs/version-3.0/reusable/sharingaccesslevel.md

 :::warning

-Apple and Google require in-app purchases to be shared or transferred between users because they rely on the Apple/Google ID to associate the purchase.
-Without sharing, restoring purchases might not work after some reinstalls.
+Apple and Google require in-app purchases to be shared or transferred between users because they rely on the Apple/Google ID to associate the purchase with.
+Without sharing, restoring purchases might not work upon subsequent reinstalls.

 Disabling sharing may prevent users from regaining access after logging in.

-We recommend disabling sharing only if your users **must log in with the same Customer User ID** before making a purchase.
+We recommend disabling sharing only if your users **are required to log in** before they make a purchase.
 Otherwise, an identified user could buy a subscription, log into another account, and lose access permanently.
 :::

-**Example Usage**
+**Which setting should I choose?**

 | My app...                                                    | Option to choose                                             |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |